Taxation of international executives

 Are there any concessions made for expatriates in Malaysia?

-Expatriates employed in a managerial capacity with a Labuan entity in Labuan is granted an exemption of 50% of their gross income from such employment up to YA 2010, provided the employment is exercised in Labuan.
-The exemption has been extended to YA 2020.
+Expatriates employed in a managerial capacity with a Labuan entity in Labuan is granted an exemption of 50 percent of their gross income from such employment up to YA 2020, provided the employment is exercised in Labuan.
 The exemption is also extended to an individual non- Malaysian citizen exercising an employment with a co-located office or marketing office of a Labuan entity approved by the Labuan Financial Services Authority which operates in other parts of Malaysia.
-Co-Located office means a co-located office of a Labuan entity approved by the Labuan Financial Services Authority which operates in other parts of Malaysia to perform the functions assigned by the Labuan entity.
-The marketing office must be an office to facilitate meetings with clients and establish contacts with potential clients except exercising trading activities on behalf of the Labuan entity.40

-Expatriates acting in the capacity of a director of a Labuan entity are exempted from payment of income tax in respect of directors’ fees received from YA 2007 until YA 2010.
-The exemption has been extended to YA 2020.43
+Expatriates acting in the capacity of a director of a Labuan entity are exempted from payment of income tax in respect of directors’ fees received from YA 2007 until YA 2020.

 Any payment received from participating in the Malaysian Technical Co-operation Programme (MTCP) by a non-resident individual who is non-Malaysian citizen is exempted from tax with effect from year of assessment 2007.
 MTCP is a technical co-operation program approved by the Economic Planning Unit Prime Minister’s Department of Malaysia.44